Headstorm/shukra/README.md

 ### Generate Production Build

-* Set `homepage` property in `package.json` file to reflect the exact deployment URL.
+* Set `homepage` property in `package.json` file to reflect the exact deployment URL on the server.
 For example, `"homepage": "http://localhost:8080/shukra"`.
 * Use the command `npm run build` (uses create react app `react-scripts build` internally) to generate a production build to serve it with a static server.
 * The `build` folder contains files that are ready to be deployed.
 * Refer to https://create-react-app.dev/docs/production-build or https://reactjs.org/docs/optimizing-performance.html for more information on generating production ready builds.